SolokiAbbas/league/README.md

 This is an application to access League of Legends API using React.

 #### Layout
-The main page has a NavBar that lead to different parts of the site.
+The main page has a NavBar (collapsable) that lead to different parts of the site.
+Mobile Friendly Version

 ![navbar](/src/assets/images/champs.png)

 Clicking the champion link will give a list of champions.